 - 1. EdD program: Applicants who possess a master's degree are eligible for admission to the EdD program.
 The program includes 59+ credit hours as defined in this catalog.
 The total program costs for tuition, books, and fees are set annually by the University. - 2.
 EdD program with specialist degree: Applicants who possess a specialist degree in Instructional Design and Performance Technology or a related field are eligible for admission to the EdD program.
 The hours required are determined after the applicant's transcript and course syllabi have been submitted and reviewed.
 Current program costs may be reduced at the per-credit-hour cost for up to 12 credit hours completed in the last six years.
 The student is required to pay the existing credit hour charges for courses not waived. - 3.
 EdD program with previous doctoral work: Applicants who have earned doctoral hours from an accredited university are eligible for admission to the EdD program.
 The program includes a minimum of 50 credit hours of coursework, field experience, and clinical research.
 The hours required are determined after the applicant's transcript and course syllabi have been submitted and reviewed.
+This review is to be completed and approved prior to admission to the IDPT program.
 Current program costs may be reduced at the per-credit-hour cost for up to 12 credit hours completed in the last six years.
 If a student is required to take more than 50 credit hours to complete the program, the student pays the existing credit hour charge.